 - Relafen (nabumetone)

-Corticosteroids, man-made medications similar to the hormone cortisol, are given to calm inflammation, and their route determined is by the symptoms they treat.
-For skin rashes, they may be given in the form of creams.
+Corticosteroids, man-made medications similar to the hormone cortisol, are given to calm inflammation, and how they are given depends on what symptoms are beign treated.
+For skin rashes, corticosteroids may be given in the form of creams.
 For inflammation throughout the body, these drugs may be injected into muscles or taken in oral form.